 International touring grants are available for both headlining and support performances.
-Headlining appearances where the capacity of the venue exceeds 1,000 will not be considered (except as outlined below).
+Headlining appearances where the capacity of the venue exceeds 1,000 will not be considered (except as outlined below), although support slots in venues over 1,000 are fine.
 Funding for live concert appearances will only be considered in venues that have a capacity of 100 or higher.
 We will allow two shows at the same venue on the same night to count toward the venue capacity of 100.
 If that’s the case, you must outline the details in the text of the application in order for the performance to be considered.
 For example, if you are performing at a 60 capacity venue twice in one night, you can apply for one performance and list the venue capacity as 120.

 Special live appearances outside of a normal concert (i.e. private performances for the industry, in-stores, radio/television/internet performances) will be considered no matter the size of the audience.
 In order for these special live appearances to be considered or for any concerts where there is no fee to enter, background on the event or performance and the reason it should be funded needs to be outlined in the text in the Tour Strategy section.